HORNETJOE/Networking/README.md

 A cluster network is a network in which all the nodes (client used as a server) on the network are set to the same task with each one running their own instance of an operating system.
 The cluster network is similar to most networks however it is more scattered then most networks meaning some device maybe perform the same tasks as other not making it the most efficient network but making it a working network nonetheless.

  #### benefits
- * a cluster server can host more thej one server which handles the same task, so if one server was to go down the other server can take its place to prevent any problems untill the first server's issue is fix.
+ * a cluster server can host more the one server which handles the same task, so if one server was to go down the other server can take its place to prevent any problems until the first server's issue is fix.

  * The cluster network is complete scalable which means that it can be used for small networks and large networks by adding more devices or less devices respectively.